 Not everyone has the luxury of having a large back yard and front yard.
 Young people usually rent or purchase a condo in the city when they are first starting out.
 Retirees also might downsize to a condo when they no longer need a large house.
 Or they might have physical limitations where they can’t garden anymore.

 So what do you do when you only have a small postage stamp-sized balcony or patio off of your living space?
-Here are some ideas to maximize your small balcony garden space and create a relaxing outdoor space that can also be functional.
+Here are some ideas to maximize your small balcony garden space and create a relaxing outdoor space that can also grow some food.

 Note that while for the most part I mention “balcony gardening”, these techniques can be applied equally well to a ground-level patio or a small townhouse backyard.